javascript-tutorial/en.javascript.info/1-js/8-more-functions/09-bind/article.md

 - *Currying* is a transform that makes `f(a,b,c)` callable as `f(a)(b)(c)`.
 Javascript implementations usually both keep the function callable normally and return the partial if arguments count is not enough.

-    Currying is convenient when we want to have easy partials.
-We saw an example with logging: the universal function `log(date, importance, message)` after currying gives us partials when called with one argument like `log(date)` or two arguments `log(date, importance)`.
+    Currying is great when we want easy partials.
+As we've seen in the logging example: the universal function `log(date, importance, message)` after currying gives us partials when called with one argument like `log(date)` or two arguments `log(date, importance)`.